 Lycopene belongs to the carotenoid family – but unlike beta-carotene, it cannot be converted to vitamin A. Once lycopene has been absorbed it is then transported by lipoproteins and accumulates in various organs where it can offer protection from oxidative stress.

-Lycopene is stored in fat cells and can quench twice as many singlet oxygen molecules than beta-carotene.
-Lycopene is also transported to the skin – giving you increased protection against both UVA and UVB rays.
+When you eat this fruit, the lycopene that you get from it is stored in fat cells in your body, where it can quench twice as many singlet oxygen molecules than beta-carotene.
+Lycopene is transported to the skin, giving you increased protection against both UVA and UVB rays.

-Avocados are packed full of nutrients and contain many beneficial compounds beneficial to the skin like alpha-carotene, beta-carotene, and lutein.
+Avocados are also packed full of nutrients and contain many compounds that may be beneficial to the skin like alpha-carotene, beta-carotene, and lutein.

 Just one avocado contains approximately 160 mg of alpha-linolenic acid, which is beneficial in reducing inflammation.

-Green tea is certainly one of the most researched because of the reported health benefits from epidemiological studies – which suggested green tea was associated with lower risk of various diseases such as diabetes, cardiovascular disease, stroke, and even some cancers.
+Green tea is also one of the most researched because of the reported health benefits from epidemiological studies, which suggested green tea was associated with lower risk of various diseases such as diabetes, cardiovascular disease, stroke, and even some cancers.

-In a small pilot study that lasted 8 weeks, volunteers were given sunscreen, 10% GTE Cream, and 300 mg (twice a day) Green Tea extract and then histological effects were reported.
+In a small pilot study that lasted 8 weeks, volunteers were given sunscreen, 10% GTE Cream, and 300 mg (twice a day) of green tea extract, and then histological effects were reported after some time.

-They had an assessment at various points in the study, and the GTP group had significant improvements in the overall solar damage by 6 months and also they had improved in erythema and telangiectasias at 12 months.
+They had an assessment at various points in the study, and the GTP group had significant improvements in the overall solar damage by 6 months.
+They also had an improvement in erythema and telangiectasias at 12 months.